JusticeRage/Gepetto/README.md

 ## Limitations

 - The plugin requires access to the HexRays decompiler to function.
-- gpt-3.5-turbo and gpt-4 are general-purpose language models and may very well get things wrong!
+- All supported LLMs are general-purpose and may very well get things wrong!
 Always be critical of results returned!

 ## Translations